Cart

 To them, the dogs were welcomed into paradise, where they would stay close to their human families, living in the same realm and feeding upon a plentiful supply of food and hunting.
 They were honored and revered as a symbol of loyalty and friendship.

-The Greek beliefs
+The Greek Beliefs

 The ancient Greeks also did not believe in a sinful afterlife for animals, and there were a variety of stories in ancient mythology regarding the fate of animals when they died; they were sometimes seen as weaker versions of the gods and were usually associated with the more mythical parts of the afterlife.